29 October 2019 (first created)

 If you want one of these units let me know by dropping me an email at the email on the Contacts page.

 Now I can watch my consumption and turns things ON or OFF to see their impact on the profile.

 - HTTP posts to the Thingspeak IoT platform are not as reliable as using the MQTT protocol to send data from the energy meter.
 The latter also uses less power.

-- I have been able to reduce my energy bill by $100 a month by learning what the filtration and solar heating (water pumped to roof of house) requirements of my pool are without over filtering or heating the water!
+- I have been able to reduce my energy bill by $100 a month by learning what the filtration and solar heating (water pumped to the roof of the house) requirements of my pool are without over filtering or heating the water!